Seppo Sairanen

-Seppo Sairanen (born 23 March 1952) is a Finnish football manager and a former football goalkeeper.
+Seppo Sairanen (23 March 1952 – 30 July 2026) was a Finnish football goalkeeper and manager.

-He played eight seasons and 150 matches in the Finnish premier division Mestaruussarja for Ässät, Pyrkivä, Ilves and PPT.
+Sairanen played eight seasons and 150 matches in the Finnish premier division Mestaruussarja for Ässät, Pyrkivä, Ilves and PPT.
 Sairanen was later the head coach of Veikkausliiga club FC Jazz for three seasons.
 He capped six times for the Finland national team.

+Sairanen died on 30 July 2026, at the age of 74.